slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 ### Easy 2D Lighting with Hard Shadows

 Adding dynamic lighting to your 2D game is a relatively easy way to add a lot of depth and atmosphere.
 In my [overview article](/2D-Lighting-Overview) I compared a number of lighting techniques for 2D games.
 By the end of this article, you'll have everything you need to implement fast and simple lighting with hard shadows in your game.
+In the next article, we'll be extending this technique to produce fairly accurate [soft shadows](/SuperFastSoftShadows) while retaining nearly all of the benefits of this simpler hard shadow algorithm.

 ![hard shadow examples](/images/lighting-2d/hard-shadow-examples.png)